 We’ve just explained and explored a few ways to solve decline code issues from non-converted transactions.
 But, we have more information and creative strategies for you.
 For now, we’ll cut it short and provide more information in part two of this blog series.

 Processing online orders can be complicated enough for merchants.
-But, it’s less complex when you have a knowledgeable merchant services provider in your corner.
-We encourage you to contact DirectPayNet to get a better understanding of how risk from your declined transactions affects your merchant account.
+But, it’s less complex with a knowledgeable merchant service provider in your corner.
+Contact DirectPayNet to get a better understanding of declined transactions risk affects your merchant account.

 DirectPayNet specializes in handling high-risk merchant accounts!
 Whether you’re a dating or e-cig merchant, an independent info products seller, a travel or a nutraceutical vendor, we can help.

 Email or call DirectPayNet today to get started!